-3.83.3.87.
+3.87.
 The safety of radioactive material transport is principally assured through a graded approach including elements of design, testing and review of the transport package.
 The graded approach to the transport requirements is established based on the type and quantity of radioactive material to be shipped.
 Fresh nuclear fuel has a very low level of radioactivity, and the main technical means for ensuring its safe transport should be the design of a transport package that controls the risk of criticality through its structural and containment features.
 Depending on the type of transport package to be used and the national requirements for fresh fuel shipment, additional testing and regulatory reviews may be required.

-3.84.3.88.
+3.88.
 Spent fuel, in contrast, is highly radioactive, and the main technical means for protection against hazards during its transport should be the design, testing and review of a transport package that contains the fuel in a certified package that has been type tested in all credible accident conditions and has been shown to maintain its integrity and leak-tightness.
 Another important safety measure is the control of external radiation levels of the transport package.
 The possibility of nuclear criticality and damage caused by heat should also be taken into consideration.
-As for all nuclear related activities, the transport of certain radioactive material requires a prior approval of the package design and, depending on the material to be shipped, approval of the shipment by a competent authority.
+As for all nuclear related activities, the transport of certain radioactive material requires a prior approval of the shipment by a competent authority.

-3.85.3.89.
+3.89.
 Unlike the situation in a stationary facility, the environment of radioactive material being transported is subject to change, and this should be taken into account in planning the shipment, and in the respective emergency plans.